 Prior to this offering, there has been no public market for shares of our common stock.
-Although we intend to apply to list our common stock on the Nasdaq Capital Market, an active trading market for our shares may never develop or be sustained following this offering.
+Although our common stock has been approved for listing on the Nasdaq Capital Market, an active trading market for our shares may never develop or be sustained following this offering.
 The initial public offering price of our common stock will be determined through negotiations between us and the underwriters.
 This initial public offering price may not be indicative of the market price of our common stock after this offering.
 In the absence of an active trading market for our common stock, investors may not be able to sell their common stock at or above the initial public offering price or at the time that they would like to sell.
+Furthermore, certain of our existing stockholders and/or members of management have indicated an interest in purchasing up to an aggregate of \$5 million of shares of our common stock in this offering at the public offering price.
+To the extent these existing stockholders and/or members of management purchase shares in this offering, fewer shares may be actively traded in the public market, which would reduce the liquidity of the market for our common stock.